From the World Heritage inscription:

 The religious complex represented by the former Lorsch Abbey with its 1,200-year-old gatehouse, which is unique and in excellent condition, comprises a rare architectural document of the Carolingian era with impressively preserved sculpture and painting of that period.
 It gives architectural evidence of the awakening of the West to the spirit of the early and high Middle Ages under the first king and emperor, Charlemagne.

-In the small town of Lorsch, between Worms and Darmstadt, is the renowned Torhalle, one of the rare Carolingian buildings that has retained its original appearance.
+In the small town of Lorsch, between Worms and Darmstadt, is the renowned Torhalle, one of the rare Carolingian buildings that have retained its original appearance.
 It is a reminder of the past grandeur of an abbey founded around 760-64.
 The first Abbot was the Bishop of Metz, Chrodegang (died 766).
 Sometime before 764 he brought monks from Gorze to live there and in 765 he donated the relics of St Nazarius, which he had acquired in Rome.

 In 767, Thurincbert, one of the founder’s brothers, donated new land in sand dunes safe from floods about 500 m from the original site.
 The monastery was placed under the Emperor’s protection in 772.
 In 774, with Charlemagne in attendance, the Archbishop of Mainz consecrated the new church, dedicated to Saints Peter, Paul and Nazarius.

-The Codex Laureshamensis, a chronicle of the abbey, lists the improvements made by three of the most important abbots, Helmerich, Richbod and Adelog, between 778 and 837.
-The monastery’s zenith was probably in 876 when, on the death of Louis II the German (876) it became the burial place for the Carolingian kings of Germany.
+The Codex Laureshamensis, a chronicle of the abbey, lists the improvements made by three of the most important abbots, Helmerich, Richbod, and Adelog, between 778 and 837.
+The monastery’s zenith was probably in 876 when on the death of Louis II the German (876) it became the burial place for the Carolingian kings of Germany.
 To be a worthy resting place for the remains of his father, Louis III the Young (876-82) had a crypt built, an ecclesia varia, where he was also buried, as were his son Hugo and Cunegonde, wife of Conrad I (the Duke of Franconia elected King of Germany at the death of the last of the German Carolingians, Louis IV the Child).

 Sometimes you get lucky when visiting world heritage sites and sometimes you don’t.
 Lorsch was not one of my better visits.